HealthRx.com

 • SURMOUNT-1 weight loss / 20.9% mean body-weight reduction vs. 3.1% placebo at 72 weeks (N=2,539)

-• Weight regain risk / STEP-4 showed 6.9% weight regain within 1 year of stopping semaglutide
+• Weight regain risk / STEP-4 showed 6.9% weight gain over 48 weeks after switching from semaglutide to placebo

 • Lifestyle requirement / All FDA approvals require concurrent reduced-calorie diet and increased physical activity